 This behaviour is reflective of the older demographic preferring to carefully read available information and informs a simple recommendation.
 Place key information above the fold!

 One of the most interesting tests we undertook this month involved ensuring that users with vision impairment were able to effectively navigate a website.

 We quickly realised that the website being tested was not fit to handle such a requirement.
 Even our own rigorous testing environment struggled to deal with the requirements of such a challenging test.

 According to a survey conducted by Vision 2020 Australia, the Australian Blindness Forum and National Disability Services, 575,000 people who are blind or vision impaired currently live in Australia.
 That is almost 2.5% of the population!

 So what does this tell us?
 More can be done for those with vision impairment by first understanding what tools they use to navigate websites and ensuring that the site is properly built to help low vision users at very high magnification.

 “575,000”people who are blind or vision impaired currently live in Australia”

 For more information, check out our previous blog post on disability here.

-The ability to understand the needs and behaviours of your demographics is vital to ensuring your website is as effective and satisfying as possible.
+Whilst there are no website accessibility standards by law, the ability to understand the needs and behaviours of your demographics is vital to ensuring your website is as effective and satisfying as possible.
+With the help of user testing, websites can become more accessible for those with a disability or otherwise.
 Use our insights to inform future changes to your site and make sure you get the most out of every single page click.

 Do you have a website you want to test with older, vision impaired or other hard to find Australian demographics?
 Get in touch and let us help you overcome these challenges!